wlads/reefpoints/source/posts/2014-06-23-goodbye-heroku.md

 Coast.
 This, to me, demonstrates a lack of judgement on Heroku's part.
 I know the counter-argument is going to be "we've done plenty of other scheduled maintenances at 2pm EST without incident".
 My reply is that this counter-argument is *bullshit*.
-Just because you go away without problems previously doesn't mean they won't happen in the future.
+Just because you got away without problems previously doesn't mean they won't happen in the future.
 Things go wrong, people screw up.
 When Heroku has control over when those screwups occur and they choose to push that risk at 2pm EST that is a